airbus-seclab/c-compiler-security/gcc_compilation.md

 The most reliable way is to parse and analyze the `commont.opt` and `c.opt` files, which define (partially) the command line options supported by GCC.

-The format is decribed in the GCC internals [manual](https://gcc.gnu.org/onlinedocs/gccint/Option-file-format.html#Option-file-format), so I've written a partial [parser][./gcc_copt_inclusions.py] which can help identify what flags are needed.
+The format is described in the GCC internals [manual](https://gcc.gnu.org/onlinedocs/gccint/Option-file-format.html#Option-file-format), so I've written a partial [parser][./gcc_copt_inclusions.py] which can help identify what flags are needed.